 Retired and Senior Volunteer Program (RSVP)

-Now in its 30th year, the RSVP is part of the National Senior Service Corps, managed by the Corporation for National Service.
+The RSVP program is part of the National Senior Service Corps, managed by the Corporation for National Service.
 RSVP asks adults 55 and older to put their skills and life experience to work volunteering in their local communities.
 These volunteers serve in an array of settings that range from hospitals and youth recreational centers to local police stations and educational facilities.
 In a single year, RSVP volunteers serve in over 63,000 non-profit organizations, tutor more than 100,000 students, provide health care services to over five million people, conduct more than 700,000 safety patrols and provide support services at senior centers serving more than 13 million senior citizens.
 The objective of the campaign was to recruit volunteers, communicate the virtues of community service and encourage increased visitations to the organization's website.